 Maximum: 13 adults plus 2 child/children

-There are seven golf courses in this area; sailing, windsurfing, big game fishing and scuba diving are all available in Cascais and tailor-made activity tours are also available for our guests.
-The area is excellent for walking, cycling, climbing, horse riding and "parapente" or kitesurfing,
+In the area there are seven golf courses; sailing, windsurfing, big game fishing and scuba diving are all available in Cascais and tailor-made activity tours are also available for our guests and can be arranged and paid for locally.
+The area is excellent for walking, cycling, climbing, horse riding and "parapente" or kitesurfing.

 Rental License 1269

 Main House: Reception hall/dining room.
 Kitchen.
-1 suite with double bed, air conditioning & glass door to bathroom.
-1 suite with twin beds, air conditioning & bathroom (bath & shower).
+Bedroom with double bed, air conditioning & glass door to bathroom.
+Bedroom with twin beds, air conditioning & bathroom (bath & shower).
 Cloakroom.
-Steps down to: Living room.
-1 suite with double bed & bathroom en-suite.
-1 twin with bathroom en-suite.
-1 single.
-1 shower room.
+Steps down to: Living room/games room.
+Bedroom with double bed & bathroom en-suite.
+Twin bedroom with bathroom en-suite.
+Single bedroom.
+Shower room.

 Pool House: Dining area.
 Seating area.
 Kitchen.
 Shower room.
 Changing room.